In New Zealand we generate more than half of our electricity from hydro generation.

 Pros and cons of hydroelectricity

 Water stored in dams can be turned into electricity in minutes - a process that gives off no greenhouse gases.
-However, building dams has great impact on the environment.
+However, building dams has implications for the environment, economic, social and cultural.

 Where enough water can be stored, hydroelectricity is reliable and consistent.
 However New Zealand has relatively small water storage capacity, and water supplies that can vary greatly from year to year.
-This means we need to monitor closely how much water we have for hydro schemes.
-The growth in wind-powered generation has eased the hydro sector’s concerns about variable water supply - wind supply is more predictable than water supply, making the supply of wind-generated electricity more predictable and stable.
+If there is a shortage of rainfall before or during winter, there is a risk of insufficient generation capacity to provide for demand.
+The growth in wind-powered generation has eased the hydro sector’s concerns about variable water supply - wind supply is more predictable than water supply, making the supply of renewable electricity more predictable and stable.

 The future of hydroelectricity